Restoring the Image of God

 All persons are made in the Image of God.
 When we abuse our sisters and brothers in Christ, we deface the image of God in the other person.
 The face of an individual is equivalent to the person: prosopon (Greek) and persona (Latin).

-Please note that at this time, this is not intended to be an expose site.
+Please note that this is not intended to be an expose site.
 Our main focus is compiling and reporting data.
-We are also deeply involved in legislative advocacy.
+We also provide supportive resources for survivors.

 Subscribe to the ProsoponHealing Substack.